About Learning Barnsley

 Natalie comes from a working-class background, growing up on a council estate.
 She struggled at school, and to do well she always had to work hard due to having dyslexia.
 She left school with the minimum knowledge of English, maths and science and went straight into the workforce cleaning at the local bingo hall.
 Life remained troubled until Natalie met her husband and had her two children.

-When her children were one year and six months old, Natalie moved residentially to Northern College and completed a diploma in social science and GCSEs.
+When her children were one year and six months old, Natalie moved in to Northern College as a resident and completed a diploma in social science and GCSEs.
 She finished with a distinction and B in maths.
 She then went on to Huddersfield University and completed a BSc Psychology and Criminology with a first class with honours, then an MSc in Investigational Psychology with a distinction.

 Natalie was offered a scholarship to complete her PhD in a topic of her choice.
 Today, she's in her final year exploring individuals’ experiences whilst working in disaster victim identification.
 She's now employed by Huddersfield University as a tutor in professional policing.
 Natalie's changed her life in 10 years and she’s now opening doors and chasing rainbows.